Apparatus of the Government of Russia: History

 On October 19, 1905, the Council of Ministers of the Russian Empire was formed for the general "management and consolidation of the actions of the chief heads of departments in the subjects of both legislation and higher public administration."
 The body received an independent status and the right to make key decisions, whereas in the previous format it was an advisory body to the Emperor and met by his order.
 The Council of Ministers began to meet weekly, the results were recorded in special magazines.
 The Council was headed not by the emperor, but by one of the ministers.

 The clerical work was carried out by the permanent office, which was headed by the managing director of the Council of Ministers.

 On February 27, 1917, the Council of Ministers ceased operations during the February Revolution.
 On March 2 of the same year, the Provisional Government was formed, on the day of the abdication of Nicholas II from the throne.
 Accordingly, the Office of the Council of Ministers was renamed the Office of the Provisional Government.
 The first managing director was a member of the State Duma of the first convocation Vladimir Dmitrievich Nabokov, and the position of assistant to the UD was held by Vladimir Vasilievich Nikitin н.
 The business manager was obliged not only to organize the work of the Provisional Government, ensuring the holding of its meetings, but also to carry out activities to bring the decisions made to the public.

-On October 27, 1917, the Council of People's Commissars was formed.
+On October 27, 1917, the Council of People's Commissars of the Russian Soviet Federative Socialist Republic was formed.
 The office was renamed to business administration and for a long time kept its name.
-On July 6, 1923, the Council of People's Commissars of the USSR became the highest executive body.
-In 1946, transformed into the Council of Ministers of the USSR.
+On July 6, 1923, the Council of People's Commissars of the Soviet Union became the highest executive body.
+In 1946, transformed into the Council of Ministers of the Soviet Union.

 Simultaneously with the union government, the government of Russia (RSFSR) acted.
 In 1917-1946, under the name of the Council of People's Commissars of the RSFSR, and since 1946 - the Council of Ministers of the RSFSR.

 On August 3, 1979, the RSFSR Law On the Council of Ministers of the RSFSR was adopted, in which a separate article (34) was devoted to the Office of the Council of Ministers of the RSFSR..
 The apparatus of the Government was the administration of the affairs of the Council of Ministers of the RSFSR, preparing issues for consideration by the Council of Ministers of the RSFSR and providing a systematic verification of the implementation of decisions of the CPSU (until March 14, 1990) and the Government.
 The business manager was a member of the Council of Ministers.